markoelez/basicfs/README.md

 To read a file, send a HTTP GET request to the `fileID`.

 ```
-curl localhost:9090/fileID
+curl localhost:9092/fileID
 ```

-You can use this URL to read directly from the volume server:
+You can use also use this URL to read directly from the volume server:

 ```
 http://localhost:9090/fileID